I love this book. I... I love reading!

 - Fahrenheit 451 (an example for adults) is set in a future dystopia where reading is outlawed and book burnings are the norm.
 The protagonist gradually comes around to the idea that Reading Is Cool, which lands him in trouble with the authorities.

 - A Brother's Price emphasizes that the protagonist and his family are avid readers.
+They can't only read normal writing, they're also fluent in thieves' cant.
 This even becomes a plot point when they have to break a code in order to solve a murder The contrast to this is a boy who refuses to learn how to read and write, insisting that he will never need such skills anyway.
+His cousin is convinced that reading is cool, and tries to teach him, but due to his considering it useless, her success is limited.

 - Reading Rainbow was an entire series dedicated to teaching kids that reading is cool.